SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipAnimationForNode/README.md

 #Tooltip Animation Sample

-This sample demonstrate how to set the animation to the tooltip for the nodes.
+This sample demonstrates how to set the animation to the tooltip for the nodes.